 Self-edit your writing and make your words shine.

-Become a skillful editor of your own writing, with lots of help and feedback for each assignment from an author and a literary magazine editor (that’s me!).
+Become a skillful editor of your own writing, with helpful assignments from an author and a literary magazine editor (that’s me!).
 Gain confidence as you bring your revision skills—and writing career—to the next level in this self-paced course.

 Is this you?

 - You avoid taking a piece of your writing apart because you are unsure how to put it back together again.

 - You have trouble discerning which advice to heed after a writing critique.

 - You need motivation to go back to your drafts and bring them home.

 If you identified with any of the above, Revision Love is for you.